Digital rights management: 2000s

-The Axmedis project completed in 2008.
-It was a European Commission Integrated Project of the FP6, has as its main goal automating content production, copy protection, and distribution, to reduce the related costs, and to support DRM at both B2B and B2C areas, harmonizing them.
+The Axmedis project was completed in 2008.
+It was a European Commission Integrated Project of the FP6, with its main goal automating content production, copy protection, and distribution to reduce the related costs and to support DRM in both B2B and B2C areas, harmonizing them.

-The INDICARE project was a dialogue on consumer acceptability of DRM solutions in Europe that completed in 2008.
+The INDICARE project was a dialogue on consumer acceptability of DRM solutions in Europe that was completed in 2008.

 In mid-2008, the Windows version of Mass Effect marked the start of a wave of titles primarily making use of SecuROM for DRM and requiring authentication with a server.
 The use of the DRM scheme in 2008's Spore led to protests, resulting in searches for an unlicensed version.
 This backlash against the activation limit led Spore to become the most pirated game in 2008, topping the top 10 list compiled by TorrentFreak.
 However, Tweakguides concluded that DRM does not appear to increase video game piracy, noting that other games on the list, such as Call of Duty 4 and Assassin's Creed, use DRM without limits or online activation.
 Additionally, other video games that use DRM, such as BioShock, Crysis Warhead, and Mass Effect, do not appear on the list.

 Many mainstream publishers continued to rely on online DRM throughout the later half of 2008 and early 2009, including Electronic Arts, Ubisoft, Valve, and Atari, The Sims 3 being a notable exception in the case of Electronic Arts.
 Ubisoft broke with the tendency to use online DRM in late 2008, with the release of Prince of Persia as an experiment to "see how truthful people really are" regarding the claim that DRM was inciting people to use illegal copies.
 Although Ubisoft has not commented on the results of the "experiment", Tweakguides noted that two torrents on Mininova had over 23,000 people downloading the game within 24 hours of its release.

 In 2009, Amazon remotely deleted purchased copies of George Orwell's Animal Farm (1945) and Nineteen Eighty-Four (1949) from customers' Amazon Kindles after refunding the purchase price.
 Commentators described these actions as Orwellian and compared Amazon to Big Brother from Nineteen Eighty-Four.
 Amazon CEO Jeff Bezos then issued a public apology.
 FSF wrote that this was an example of the excessive power Amazon has to remotely censor content, and called upon Amazon to drop DRM.
 Amazon then revealed the reason behind its deletion: the e-books in question were unauthorized reproductions of Orwell's works, which were not within the public domain and that the company that published and sold on Amazon's service had no right to do so.